cciw-uk/cciw.co.uk/docs/services.rst

 Development
 ~~~~~~~~~~~

-The above actions/configuration represents the final, production config.
+The above actions and configuration represent the final, production config.
 When
 setting this up, it can help to do so from a development machine using test
 values, especially if there is an existing setup that you are trying not to
 disturb.